 The Pentagon and the White House had a political motive for flying Rolling Thunder missions out of Danang.
-The United States could have flown raids against the North exclusively from its carriers in the South China Sea; but doing so would have given the impression that the air war against North Vietnam, and the war itself, was entirely an American affair.
+The United States could have flown raids against the North exclusively from its carriers in the South China Sea; but doing so would have given the impression that the air campaign against North Vietnam, and the war itself, was entirely an American affair.
 President Johnson wanted the American people to believe that the U.S. was coming to the aid of a truly independent nation rather than defending a barely functional government wholly dependent for its existence on the United States.
 Employing a South Vietnamese airfield to conduct strikes against the North, and occasionally sending South Vietnamese pilots and planes to accompany U.S. air forces on missions north of the DMZ, lent credence to Johnson’s claim that the Saigon regime was a viable partner in the war.

 As plans for a major air campaign against the North took shape in February 1965, the Pentagon and Military Assistance Command, Vietnam (MACV) became concerned that the North Vietnamese, or their Chinese allies, might (in lieu of a ground invasion) retaliate for the U.S.’s air offensive by sending MiGs against the Danang Airbase, its U.S. aircraft, and its contingent of Air Force personnel.
 To protect against that scenario, the Pentagon requested White House approval for the deployment of a HAWK anti-aircraft missile battery to Danang.
 On February 7, the president agreed to the request.
 Johnson worried that a successful Communist air raid against Danang would damage the U.S. public’s perception of him as a war leader.
 He also believed that a North Vietnamese airstrike would lead to congressional calls for a massive U.S. military escalation against North Vietnam, an escalation that he feared might lead to a larger war with China.
 Thus, the president considered the deployment of the HAWK missile battery as a means of preventing a larger war.